itsmk01/Master-Python/README.md

 ## Technologies Used
 - Python 3.12.7

-## 6. **How to Use**
-Give instructions on how to run and use your project, along with example commands or inputs.

 ```markdown
 ## How to Use
 1. Run the script and follow the on-screen instructions to select a coffee type.